 Step Objective Method Relevant subsection 1 Determination of Annual Population Projections Determination of annual population during the strategy period based on established projection targets.
-Section 4.2.1 2 Determination of Housing Supply Targets and Determination of pre-plan total households based on latest CSO completions data and estimation of housing completions prior to plan period.
-Section 4.2.2 2 Household Demand Determination of plan period housing supply targets (HST) and resulting annual housing demand based on Section 28 Guidelines.
-Geotion 4.2.2 3 Calculation of Estimated Distribution of Household Disposable Incomes Calculation of estimated distribution of household disposable incomes for the established deciles (by the CSO) based on the weekly and annualised disposable incomes at national level and adjusted for the local authorities based on application of an "inflator" or "deflator" rate.
+Section 4.2.1 2 Determination of Housing Determination of pre-plan total households based on latest CSO completions data and estimation of housing completions prior to plan period.
+Section 4.2.2 2 Supply Targets and Household Demand Determination of plan period housing supply targets (HST) and resulting annual housing demand based on Section 28 Guidelines.
+Section 4.2.2 3 Calculation of Estimated Distribution of Household Disposable Incomes Calculation of estimated distribution of household disposable incomes for the established deciles (by the CSO) based on the weekly and annualised disposable incomes at national level and adjusted for the local authorities based on application of an "inflator" or "deflator" rate.
 4 Calculation of Average Annual Household Disposable Income Distribution Calculation of estimated distribution of annual disposable household incomes per decile during the strategy period based on the preceding step and application of a forecast GDP growth rate (as detailed in Appendix 4.6).
-Section 4.2.3 and Section 4.2.4 5 Calculation of Average Monthly Household Disposable Income Distribution Calculation of estimated distribution of monthly disposable household incomes per decile during the strategy period based on the preceding step and application of a forecast GDP growth rate.
-6 Determination of Distribution of Household Demand Calculation of the estimated distribution of household units for each decile throughout the strategy period via application of the distribution of
+Section 4.2.3 and Section 4.2.4 5 Calculation of Average Monthly Household Disposable Income Distribution Ionthly Householddisposable household incomes per decile during the strategy period based on the preceding step and 6 Determination of Distribution of Household Demand Calculation of the estimated distribution of household units for each decile throughout the strategy period via application of the distribution of